pinkeshbadjatiya/twitter-hatespeech/README.md

 ## Instructions to run

+Before running the model, make sure you have setup the input dataset in a folder named `tweet_data`.
-To run a model ([MODEL]) for training, use the following instructions mentioned below.
-Use appropriate parameter settings to test the variations of the model.
+To run a model for training, use the following instructions mentioned below.
+Use appropriate parameter settings to test the variations of the models.

 - BagOfWords models - **BoWV.py**
 ```